hanakai-rb/repo-sync/README.md

 Manage the workflow file at [`.github/workflows/repo-sync.yml`](.github/workflows/repo-sync.yml).
 Add to the `REPOSITORIES` and `FILES` lists as needed.

-`REPOSITORIES` should be a list of GitHub repository paths:
+`REPOSITORIES` should be a list of GitHub repo paths:

 ```yaml
 REPOSITORIES: |